lukslimaa/tomedescontos/README.md

 ## Contributing

-If you wanna help me improve this project for fun, add me here on github!
+If you wanna have fun improving this project and make a huge community of grasshoppers happy, add me here on github!

 ## Authors